scholzj/strimzi-shutdown/README.md

 # Strimzi Shutdown

+_Note: This is not part of the Strimzi CNCF project!_

 Strimzi Shutdown is a simple utility to temporarily stop or restart your [Strimzi-based Apache Kafka cluster](https://strimzi.io).

 ## How to use Strimzi Shutdown?